computermadscientist/network_device_discovery/README.md

 # Network Device Discovery
-A tool for discovering devices on the local network
+A tool for discovering devices on the local network.

+Currently this tool only works on Windows.

 ![screenshot](https://github.com/computermadscientist/network_device_discovery/blob/main/resources/screenshot_001.png)

 ## Installation

-Requires Python 3 installed.
+Requires Python 3.9+ installed.
 You can download the latest version of Python 3 via the [official website](https://www.python.org/downloads/)

 Once Python has been installed, ensure you have the Python library dependencies installed.